Blogger's Note: This post was originally published in January of 2010 and was updated in January of 2016.

 Conquering Chronic Disorganization, by Judith Kohlberg

 Ms. Kohlberg shares a fascinating concept that she calls "kinetic sympathy".
-The idea is this: if you touch something, you are less likely to get rid of it than if someone else holds the item when you are deciding what to purge.
+Here's the idea: if you touch something, you are less likely to discard it than if someone else holds the item when you are deciding what to purge.
 Take home message: enlist the help of a buddy when it's time to declutter!

 Taming the Paper Tiger At Home, by Barbara Hemphill

 Ms. Hemphill explains the distinction between action files and reference files.
-Action files hold papers that require a specific action on your part (a phone call to make, a bill to pay, a letter to write), while reference files contain papers that don't require further action now but may be useful in the future (your medical records, bank statements, etc.) Filing actionable papers keeps them from piling up!
+Action files hold papers that require a specific action on your part (a phone call to make, a bill to pay), while reference files contain papers that don't require further action now but may be useful in the future (your medical records, bank statements, etc.) Filing actionable papers keeps them from piling up!

 Organizing from The Inside Out, by Julie Morgenstern

 I already referenced "S.P.A.C.E." in my last post.
 Another helpful concept is what Ms. Morgenstern calls "the kindergarten model of organization" in which you create "zones" or "stations" for different activities.
 For example, rather than storing your flour and sugar in your pantry with the pasta and canned beans, you can create a baking "station" in your kitchen where you store mixing bowls, measuring cups, measuring spoons, a rolling pin, flour, sugar, baking soda, etc.

 Totally Organized, by Bonnie McCullough

 The fastest way to improve the appearance of a room is to work from the largest item in the room to the smallest when tidying.
 This means that you make the bed in the bedroom, clear the table in the kitchen and dining room, and straighten cushions on the sofa in the living room and family room.
 This is a simple concept, but one that might not come naturally for everyone.